-The Company owns ordinary shares in the company noted below.
-The company is a wholly owned subsidiary undertaking of the Company at 31 March 2023 and 2022, and its results are consolidated into the Arup Group financial statements.
+The Company owns ordinary and preference shares in the companies noted below.
+These companies were all wholly owned subsidiary undertakings of the Company at 31 March 2024 and 2023 (unless otherwise stated), and their results are consolidated into the Arup Group financial statements.